What types of child care are there?

 There is a wide range of early childhood education and care services available to Australian families, and for first time parents the choice can be confusing.

 To assist you in understanding the types of child care available, we have listed below some of the more commonly used child care options along with a brief description.
 For detailed information on the differences between these types of care, read our article on which child care is best.

 Care for children under school age, on premises especially built or adapted for early childhood education and care services.
 Private operators, local councils, community organisations, employers and non-profit organisations may run long day care centres.

 Long day care centres provide all-day or part-time care for working families and offer developmental programs within their care programs.
-Meals are usually provided with some long day care centres providing care for limited numbers of primary school children before and after school, and during school holidays.
+Meals are usually provided and some long day care centres provide care for limited numbers of primary school children before and after school, and during school holidays.

 To search for long child care centres in your area click here.